Joao208/v2-twitter/README.md

 [![codecov](https://codecov.io/gh/Joao208/twitter_v2/branch/main/graph/badge.svg?token=YK3MIN9SMX)](https://codecov.io/gh/Joao208/twitter_v2)

-Twitter api, using [https://developer.twitter.com/en](V2), for use, create new instance of api, no parameter is necessary, but if you don't pass BearerToken, the others params `ConsumerKey, ConsumerSecret, AcessToken, AcessSecret` is necessary, but you can pass all parameters
+Twitter api, using [V2](https://developer.twitter.com/en), for use, create new instance of api, no parameter is necessary, but if you don't pass BearerToken, the others params `ConsumerKey, ConsumerSecret, AcessToken, AcessSecret` are necessary, but you can pass all parameters

 ```js
 import TwitterApi from ''